Dora Maar: Painter

 After years of struggling with depression, Maar confined herself within her own memories.
 It is between the 1960s and 70s that there was the beginning of a respite when she experimented with abstract formats in shimmering colors.
 It was in the 1980s, though that the painter expressed herself fully in her many paintings of the Luberon region.
-Paintings of the landscapes around her house in Ménerbes, showed locations dominated by wind and clouds, strongly revealing the struggle of an artist with the ghosts of her past.
+Paintings of the landscapes around her house in Ménerbes showed locations dominated by wind and clouds, strongly revealing the struggle of an artist with the ghosts of her past.

 Death

-Maar spent her last years in her apartment in Rue de Savoie, in the Left Bank of Paris.
-She died on 16 July 1997, at 89 years old.
+Maar spent her last years in her apartment on Rue de Savoie, on the Left Bank of Paris.
+She died on 16 July 1997, aged 89.
 She was buried in the Bois-Tardieu cemetery in Clamart.
-Her experiments with photograms and dark-room photography were only found posthumously.
+Her experiments with photograms and dark-room photography were found only posthumously.

 Legacy

-Although Maar is mostly remembered as one of Picasso's lovers, there have been many recent exhibits presenting her as an artist in her own right, including exhibitions at the Haus der Kunst, Munich, 13 October 2001 – 6 January 2002; the Centre de la Vieille Charité, Marseille, 20 January – 4 May 2002; the Centre Cultural Tecla Sala, Barcelona, 15 May – 15 July 2002; the Centre Pompidou, Paris, 5 June 2019 – 29 July 2019; and the Tate Modern, London, 20 November 2019 – 15 March 2020.
+Although Maar is mostly remembered as one of Picasso's lovers, there have been exhibits presenting her as an artist in her own right, including exhibitions at the Haus der Kunst, Munich, October 2001 – January 2002; the Centre de la Vieille Charité, Marseille, January – May 2002; the Centre Cultural Tecla Sala, Barcelona, May – July 2002; the Centre Pompidou, Paris, June – July 2019, the Tate Modern, London, November 2019 – March 2020 and the Amar gallery, London, in June 2024.

 Maar was played by Samantha Colley in the 2018 season of Genius, which focuses on the life and art of Picasso.
+She was played by Julianne Moore in the 1996 feature film Surviving Picasso.